 This non-toxic material is ideal if you have kids or pets in your home.
-The water-repellant design also makes this mat the perfect choice for hardwood.
-Of course, it works well on other hard flooring surfaces such as vinyl, laminate and concrete.
+The water-repellent design also makes this mat the perfect choice for hardwood.
+Of course, it works well on other hard flooring surfaces such as vinyl, laminate, and concrete.

 Thick construction ensures that this mat goes the distance to protect your floors from scratches, scuffs and other damage.
 It also prevents floor dust from getting into your treadmill’s motor.
 The PVC material provides great sound insulation so that you can run hard without waking up the whole family.

 This Goplus mat is available in three different sizes to suit all of your home equipment needs.
 It’s an extremely affordable option that doesn’t sacrifice value for price.

 - Superior noise reduction on hard-surface flooring

 - Some users complain about initial odor

 1. Velotas Pro Series High Density Personal Fitness Equipment Mats

 This treadmill mat comes in four different sizes, so you can find one that will best fit your space and your treadmill.